eviltwin7648/event-management-app/README.md

 - 3.categories of event
 - 4.Price of Event
 - 2.Stripe Integration
 - 5.Stop registration when the date is passed

+(p.s. i know i have to optimize this very much will do it)